morris-lab/CellOracle/docs/tutorials/index.rst

 Please refer to the ``celloracle`` paper for detailed information.

-You can download all files and notebooks from  `celloracle  git hub page <https://cole-trapnell-lab.github.io/cicero-release/>`_
+You can download all notebooks from `here <https://github.com/KenjiKamimoto-wustl122/CellOracle/tree/master/docs/notebooks>`_ .

 .. toctree::
    :maxdepth: 1